Cystic Fibrosis

 Our Pulmonology & Respiratory Care at the IU Health Medical Center in Indianapolis is one of only four accredited cystic fibrosis care centers in the state of Indiana.
 Our physicians conduct cystic fibrosis studies that will give you access to the latest clinical trials and advanced treatments.

-Your pulmonologists will provide high quality, comprehensive care to address the many facets of cystic fibrosis and assist you in managing symptoms so you can lead an active lifestyle.
+Your pulmonologists will provide high quality, comprehensive care in a multidisciplinary clinic to address the many facets of cystic fibrosis and assist you in managing symptoms so you can lead an active lifestyle.

 Scientists have not yet discovered a cure for cystic fibrosis, but treatments continue to improve steadily.
 Managing cystic fibrosis requires a comprehensive treatment plan.
 Physical therapy, medication to reduce mucus, antibiotics and anti-inflammatory medications can all assist in reducing your symptoms.
-In addition to seeing a pulmonologist, you may also need to see a gastroenterologist to control and improve digestive problems.
+In addition to seeing a pulmonologist, you may also need to see a gastroenterologist to manage digestive issues or an endocrinologist to monitor for complications such as cystic fibrosis-related diabetes.

 IU Health physicians will give you access to many treatments unavailable anywhere else in the state, including: